hefeleal/whatsappStatistics/README.md

                             print the longest message

 ## WhatsApp Chat Text File
 To get a text file of your WhatsApp chat, follow [these instructions](https://faq.whatsapp.com/en/android/23756533/).
+Export without media.